mliamsinclair/Twitter-Sentiment-Analysis/README.md

 ## Progress

 Currently this project is in the preliminary stages with initial research fully complete.
 The project is now moving into phase two, which includes the creation/training of each model.

+## Documentation

+For the current research paper, please refer to [this link](https://mliamsinclair.dev/assets/MSinclairNLPResearch-OhvTFCUO.pdf).